jhpyle/docassemble/demo.md

   x.geolocate()
 comment: |
   This code block and the question before it illustrate the concept of "fallback" questions.
-If the interview needs the "county" attribute of an address, but finds that it is not defined, it will first run this code block, which "geolocates" the address.
+If the Steward needs the "county" attribute of an address, but finds that it is not defined, it will first run this code block, which "geolocates" the address.
 That is, it goes on to the internet and runs the address through a geolocation service, which returns geographic information about the address.

-  This code block uses the "sets" directive to indicate that the code block offers sets the attribute "county."
-Normally, you don't have to use "sets" with code blocks because docassemble can see by looking at the code what variables the code will set.
+  This code block uses the "sets" component to indicate that the code block offers sets the attribute "county."
+Normally, you don't have to use "sets" with code blocks because the Steward can see by looking at the DALang code what variables the code will set.
 In the case of the code "x.geolocate()," however, it is not apparent that the code is offering to set the "county" attribute.
-Therefore we need to manually specify what the code block is offering to do.
+Therefore we need to manually specify what the code block is offering to do so.

   It is significant that the code block merely "offers" to set these variables.
 The "x.geolocate()" code might fail.
 The user might put